Dr. Park’s research interests are urban economics and transportation modeling as applied to natural and man-made environmental and security problems.

 Ph.D. (urban planning), University of Southern California

-Dr. Park currently teaches three graduate courses: Research Methods, Economic Concepts, and Quantitative Methods.
+Dr. Park currently teaches graduate courses: Research Methods, Economic Concepts, Quantitative Methods for MUP and Advanced Quantitative Methods for Ph.D.
 He was appointed as part of UB2020's Extreme Events Strategic Strength.